Talks on long-term Iran nuclear deal open in Vienna

 The three-day meeting seeks to build on an interim deal signed in November that saw Iran curb uranium enrichment in return for partial sanctions relief.

 Both Iran and the US have downplayed hopes of a quick breakthrough.

 The world powers suspect Iran is seeking to develop nuclear weapons, something it vigorously denies.

-It insists that its nuclear programme is for peaceful purposes only.'Not optimistic'
+It insists that its nuclear programme is for peaceful purposes only.